Shikaga/PitchBlackAnalysis/index.md

 However, a short time later, the passengers find Riddick standing over the missing body of one of their murdered acquaintances.
 Presuming that Riddick has started his killing spree, they tackle him to the ground and after a brief skirmish, capture him.

 So it is at this moment in the film, twenty seven minutes into the film, that Riddick utters his first line of on screen dialogue.
-But this is also, where all of sudden his character changes completely.
+And with his first words, his character changes completely.

 I mentioned earlier that there are many similarities between *Pitch Black* and *Alien*.
 And indeed, there are.
 And if we are going to play with this analogy, then in this opening act, Riddick very much takes the role of the Xenomorph.